opensumi/docs/docs/develop/how-to-design-module.en.md

 };
 ```

-The above code declares that the view component registered with ID `@OpenSumi/IDE-Explorer` is rendered in the right sidebar area of the IDE.
+The preceding code declares that the view component registered with ID `@OpenSumi/IDE-Explorer` is rendered in the right sidebar area of the IDE.

 For more information about view layout, please refer to [Custom View](../integrate/universal-integrate-case/custom-view) document introduction。

 ### Demand Based on Service Capability

 View-based requirements generally include service-based demands as well.
 In general, the OpenSumi framework provides a number of basic capabilities to support various scenarios, such as `File Service`, `Popup Service`, `Storage Service`, etc. Before customizing the related service capabilities, you can see if the desired effect can be achieved through a simple combination of features, if not, then you should consider customizing the service capabilities to meet your needs.

-For services such as `commands`, menus, keybindings, configurations, etc., we recommend that you use [Contribute Points](./basic-design/contribution-point) for extensions.
+For services such as `commands`, menus, keybindings and configurations, we recommend that you use [Contribute Points](./basic-design/contribution-point) for extensions.
 The final use is through the following base declaration.

 ```ts
 @Injectable()